Blog Post Thumbnail

 Managing a team in a hot desking environment requires a shift in perspective.
 Instead of measuring presence, focus on outcomes.
 Performance should be about the quality of work and the results achieved, not about how many hours someone spends at a specific desk.
 Set clear goals and schedule regular one-on-one check-ins to stay aligned and offer support.
 It’s also vital to ask for feedback on your hot desking setup.
 Use data from your hot desk booking system and regular surveys to understand what’s working and what needs to be adjusted.

-Hot Desking Best Practices for Long-Term Success
+Hot Desking Tips for Lasting Success

 Launching a hot desking model is a great first step, but making it a lasting success requires ongoing attention.
 It’s not a "set it and forget it" solution.
 Instead, think of it as a living system that will evolve with your company and your team's needs.
 The most successful hot desking environments are built on a foundation of clear guidelines, the right technology, and a commitment to listening to your employees.